GiusyeAnastasia/project-site/Anastasia.md

 ---
-layout: default

-## title: [Exposition de l'art italien de Cimabue à Tiepolo]
+title: [Exposition de l'art italien de Cimabue à Tiepolo]
 description: [Cultutal Event]
 ---
 In order to ask the question "What are the cultural events associated with the artist "Michelangelo Buonarroti" in Rome?"
 I used the following query: